30 Best Things to do in Malaga Spain

 1. Playa de la Malagueta – Malagueta Beach is just a few minutes away from the city center and very popular amongst tourists and locals.

-Relax At Malaga's Beaches
+Relax at Malaga's Beaches

 Relax at Malaga’s Beaches – ©Universal Traveller by Tim Kroeger